 Understanding Conversion Goals & Funnels To Inform Your Decisions

 If your website has a lot of educational content that helps users convert, you will want to identify what content persuades users to convert and what content is hindering your end-users.
 Through analyzing your behavior funnel, you might find some content converts at a significantly higher rate than others.

 This is important because, in order to build an effective funnel, you will need to know what content your users interact with before they convert.
 A funnel analysis can show when users exit on landing pages and can highlight areas where you are losing a significant number of users.

-How to Track: You will create a report by going to Conversions > Funnel Visualization.
+How to Track: You will create a report by going to Goals > Funnel Visualization.

 Crazy Egg will take a snapshot of the page selected.
 From there, they create a map of all of the elements on your webpage.
 Next, they collect activity data from users who are interacting with your web page.
 Through custom code, Crazy Egg is able to determine if this is a unique user to prevent duplicates in your data.